 - This last year, I have had opportunities at work to learn and grow.

 The 12 questions are split into four levels (See image below) required for an environment of trust and support in the workplace.
-By meeting the needs of the three levels of foundational engagement drivers, leaders can drive top level personal and professional growth for their employees.
+By meeting the needs of the three levels of foundational employee engagement drivers, leaders can drive top level personal and professional growth for their employees.